At a Glance

 My - Integrated - Learning - Experience

-U.S. News and World Report ranked Spelman College as the No.1 HBCU for the eighth year in a row.
+U.S. News & World Report has ranked Spelman as the No.1 HBCU for the seventh year in a row, among the top “Most Innovative” liberal arts colleges in the country.

-Spelman’s graduation rate of approximately 76 percent (six year average) is the highest among HBCUs and higher than many other institutions of higher learning.
+Our graduation rate of 74 percent (six year average) is the highest among HBCUs

 Endowment Performance in top quartile (Cambridge Associates)